heendung/simpleAUG/README.md

 </p>
 <br/>

-More updates will be avaialble soon.
+More updates will be available soon.